 Tufts University’s website contains general information about the university’s schools, programs, policies and activities.
 Information about policies that apply to postdocs can be found in:

-- The Postdoc Handbook which provides policies and guidance that apply exclusively to Postdoctoral Scholars.
+- The Postdoctoral Scholars Handbook which provides policies and guidance that apply exclusively to Postdoctoral Scholars.

 - Many of the policies in the Employee Handbook also apply to Postdoctoral Scholars.